truenas/middleware/docs/userguide/index.rst

 Email
 -----

-The Email tab, shown in Figure 5.4a, is used to configure the email settings on the FreeNAS® system.
+System → Email, shown in Figure 5.4a, is used to configure the email settings on the FreeNAS® system.
 Table 5.4a summarizes the settings that can be configured using the Email tab.

 **NOTE:** it is important to configure the system so that it can successfully send emails.
 An automatic script send a nightly email to the *root* user account containing important information such as the health of the disks.
 Alert events are also emailed to the *root* user account.

-**Figure 5.4a: Email Tab**
+**Figure 5.4a: Email Screen**

 |Figure54a_png|

-**Table 5.4a: Email Tab's Configuration Settings**
+**Table 5.4a: Email Configuration Settings**

 +----------------------+----------------------+-------------------------------------------------------------------------------------------------+